wbalmer/petitRADTRANS/docs/content/contributing.rst

         git remote add upstream https://gitlab.com/mauricemolli/petitRADTRANS``
         git fetch upstream

 6. Set your ``main`` branch to track upstream using.
     .. code-block:: bash

         git branch --set-upstream-to=upstream/main

+    .. note:: Points 5 and 6 ensure that your fork stays connected with the "official" pRT repository and that you can always incorporate pRT changes into your fork by typing ``git fetch upstream``.

 7. Follow the petitRADTRANS installation instructions to install your fork.
 Once you are setup, use the following command:
     .. code-block:: bash